Gerardbulky/azure-therapia/README.md

 Congratulations on making it this far!
 This brings us to the end of this tutorial and I hope you found it helpful

-## Delate all your resources and avoid charges:
+## Delete all your resources and avoid charges:
 - Go to your **Azure portal** and navigate to the **resource group** and select the **Resource group name** you created.
 - Click on **Delete resource group** and confirm by clicking **Delete** to remove all resources within that group.
 This will delete everything associated with the resource group, ensuring you don't incur further charges.

 ## Conclusion
-In this tutorial, we have walked through the comprehensive process of deploying a containerized application on Azure Kubernetes Service (AKS).
+In this tutorial, we have walked through the process of deploying a containerized Python application on Azure Kubernetes Service (AKS).
 Starting from setting up the necessary Azure resources, creating a virtual machine, building and pushing a Docker image to Azure Container Registry (ACR), and finally deploying the application on AKS, you have gained hands-on experience with various Azure services and tools.
 By following these steps, you should now be able to manage and deploy your applications effectively on AKS.
 Keep exploring and experimenting with Azure to further enhance your cloud skills.
 Happy coding!